shipshapecode/shepherd/docs-src/tutorials/02-usage.md

 });
 ```

-Furthermore, while Shepherd provides some basic arrow styling, you can style it as you wish by targeting the `.popper__arrow` element.
+Furthermore, while Shepherd provides some basic arrow styling, you can style it as you wish by targeting the `.shepherd-arrow` element.